Professional Private Investigation & Enquiry Agents

 CORPORATE FRAUD

 With more than three decades of experience in protection and investigation, DPM Facts are highly equipped to assist and will work with you to develop a bespoke system of anti-fraud measures to safeguard your business.
-Our membership of the ACFE (Association of Certified Fraud Examiners) provides us with information regarding the latest fraud practices arriving in the market place and the capabilities to prevent and protect against existing fraud methods.

-Should the worst happen (or have already happened), the DPM Facts team has the expertise and resources to commence a thorough investigation very quickly to limit the damage and costs to your organisation as well as tracking down the perpetrators.
+Should the worst happen (or has already happened), the DPM Facts team has the expertise and resources to begin a thorough investigation very quickly to limit the damage and costs to your organisation as well as tracking down the perpetrators.
 In addition to the economic cost, fraudulent activity can damage a company’s reputation, both internally and externally, limit its ability to trade, reduce employee morale and highlight opportunities for more deception to other potential fraudsters.
 Thus, it is vital to implement a comprehensive network of controls and safeguarding measures and avoid the potentially catastrophic cost of doing nothing.

 If you would like to discuss our range of anti-fraud measures for your organisation or need our help with existing crime,